ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/sqlite.md

 # SQLite {#sqlite}

-The engine provides to import and export data to SQLite and query SQLite tables directly in ClickHouse.
+The engine allows to import and export data to SQLite and supports queries to SQLite tables directly from ClickHouse.

 ## Creating a Table {#creating-a-table}